-The EB afternoon traffic analysis indicates that for the year 2030 forecasts, peak hour travel times are anticipated to decrease (by about 18 minutes) in Riverside County and increase (by about 24 minutes) in Orange County.
-With the increase of total travel time (by about 6 minutes) required to travel through the corridor, the vehicle hours of delay will also increase (by about 3 percent) and the number of vehicles served by the system will decrease (by about 3 percent).
-The major bottleneck still occurs at the county line.
-Improvement projects near SR-55 and I-15 should alleviate congestion in those areas.
+The EB afternoon traffic analysis indicates that for the year 2030 forecasts, peak hour travel times are anticipated to increase (by about 4 minutes) in Riverside County and decrease (by about 33 minutes) in Orange County.
+With the decrease of total travel time (by about 29 minutes) required to travel through the corridor, the vehicle hours of delay will also decrease (by about 38 percent) and the number of vehicles served by the system will increase (by about 3 percent).
+With the inclusion of the EB Corridor Operations Project, the congestion at the county line will be reduced.
+The improved conditions at the county line increases the amount of vehicles able to travel downstream and increases the bottleneck near the Main Street and I-15 area in Riverside County.
+Improvement projects near I-15 in the future should help to alleviate congestion in those areas.

-For the year 2045 forecasts, travel times are anticipated to increase (by about 8 minutes) in Riverside County and decrease in Orange County (by about 29 minutes) when compared to 2030.
-Overall vehicle hours of delay will decrease (by about 8 percent) and the number of vehicles the system is serving will be greater (by about 8 percent).
-The main bottleneck remains at the county line, however, with the inclusion of the EB Corridor Operations Project, the congestion at the county line will be reduced.
-More vehicles traveling downstream will increase congestion in Riverside County near the Main Street and I-15 area.
+For the year 2045 forecasts, travel times are anticipated to decrease (by about 14 minutes) in Riverside County and increase in Orange County (by about 28 minutes) when compared to 2030.
+Overall vehicle hours of delay will increase (by about 54 percent) and the number of vehicles the system is serving will be greater (by about 3 percent).
+The main bottleneck will occur at the county line as existing conditions.